allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 * kernel module called *sysdig_probe* that is responsible for publishing captured events into the ring,
 * sysdig client tool that reads, filters and processes published events.

-This straightforward architecture enables sysdig's low overhead way of tracing system calls and scheduling events on the kernel side as kernel module itself is only responsible on copying events details (please note that probe will halt kernel execution so having less work to do will yield greater throughput).
+This straightforward architecture enables sysdig’s low overhead way of tracing system calls and scheduling events on the kernel side as kernel module itself is only responsible on copying events details (please note that probe will halt kernel execution so having less work to do will yield greater throughput).
 Most of the work is then done in the user space where events are read from ring buffer, decoded, filtered, processed in anyway and displayed to the user.

 ## Using sysdig

-As we get through this boring introduction it is time to play with sysdig and unleash it's power.
+As we get through this boring introduction it is time to play with sysdig and unleash its power.

 Installation is quite easy and involves [issuing single command](http://www.sysdig.org/install/) as root: